 If you want to discover the true taste of sake you must visit Saijo (Hiroshima Prefecture)

 Our tour begins with a tasting and sake explanation at Kamotsuru.
 This sake brewery is representative of Hiroshima sake.
 Kamotsuru boasts an impressive line up of 12 unique bottles.
 Visiting this spot first we will see many artifacts and learn about the brewing process.
-Please note: that the sake brewing process in not available to the public in Japan due to sanitary and health inspection regulations.

 After our first brewery visit, we will head off to try a local specialty hot-pot dish made with premium sake, called Bishu Nabe, and other tasting plates made with Saijo ingredients.
 Learn about the history of this tasty dish at a local lunch spot. (bishu nabe must be ordered in advance so for last minute bookings for the tour we may have an alternate lunch menu.)
 After lunch, stroll the picturesque streets and go brewery hoping.
 Tasting rooms are each unique and you can sample many kinds of sake and sake based products.
 Visit a local cafe and enjoy sweets and a snack break inspired by Japanese rice wine.